Daynara de Paula: 2008 Summer Olympics

 Rooted in São Caetano do Sul as a child, at 11 years old, she won sponsorship to compete across the country.
 As a Minas Tênis Clube's sportsman, her first major involvement was in 2008 Summer Olympics in Beijing.
 At 18, she won her Olympic berth in the last Brazilian trials, the Maria Lenk Trophy in Rio de Janeiro.
 Daynara got it done in the 100-metre butterfly playoffs, where she swam a time of 59.30 seconds - five hundredths time below the FINA index.
 This time also broke the South American record of Gabriella Silva, 59.79 seconds.
 In Beijing, she finished 34th in the 100-metre butterfly.

 2009–12

-At the 2009 World Aquatics Championships in Rome, finished 10th in the 100-metre butterfly, and reached the 50-metre butterfly final, finishing in 8th place.
+At the 2009 World Aquatics Championships in Rome, she finished 10th in the 100-metre butterfly, and reached the 50-metre butterfly final, finishing in 8th place.
 In the 50-metre butterfly semifinals, she broke the South American record, with a time of 25.85 seconds.